ovr/phpsa/.github/CONTRIBUTING.md

+# Contributing Guide
 Hey Contributor! :smiley_cat:

-All contribution to PHPSA are very much encouraged, and we do our best to make it as welcoming and simple as possible.
+All contributions to PHPSA are very much encouraged, and we do our best to make it as welcoming and simple as possible.

 ## Coding Standards